13 Underrated U.S. National Parks You Really Should Visit This Year

 Minnesota

-As for stargazing, Voyageurs offers visitors a rare opportunity to glimpse the aurora borealis in the lower 48—but even without the Northern Lights, you should still expect a pretty spectacular sight on clear nights.
+As for stargazing, Voyageurs offers visitors a rare opportunity to glimpse the aurora borealis in the lower 48.
+But even without the northern lights, you should still expect a pretty spectacular sight on clear nights.

 How to visit

 Visitors shouldn’t skip on the chance to spend the night, either at one of the park’s many campgrounds (some drive-in, some backcountry, and many only accessible by canoe) or on the water in a houseboat (permit required).
-Ebel’s, located in the gateway community of Ash River, provides houseboat rentals from which you can navigate and explore Voyageur’s waterways and lakes.
+Ebel’s, in the gateway community of Ash River, provides houseboat rentals from which you can navigate and explore Voyageur’s waterways and lakes.

 View of the Rio Grande passing through cliffs